top of page

 Standing on huge boulder at base of Pinto Mountains

-This was without a doubt the largest ocotillo I have ever seen.
-The spiny branches of the ocotillo (Fouquieria splendens) are one of the classic sights of the American Southwest.
-The long, thorny branches appear gray and desiccated for most of the year, but then they flourish with bright green leaves after it rains.
-In the spring brilliant red flowers appear on the tips of its branches, giving the serpentine plant a colorful touch.
+This was undoubtedly the largest ocotillo I have ever encountered.
+The spiny branches of the ocotillo (Fouquieria splendens) are a quintessential feature of the American Southwest.
+For much of the year, the long, thorny branches look gray and withered, but they burst into bright green leaves following rainfall.
+In the spring, vivid red flowers bloom at the tips of its branches, adding a colorful accent to the serpentine plant.

 Huge ocotillo on path from summit of Pinto Mountains in Joshua Tree National Park

-Finally the wash ended and we began our march across the Turkey Flats.
-We still had a good amount of day light left.
-In total, it had taken a little more than three hours to hike from the summit to the Flats.
+Eventually, the wash ended and we began our trek across the Turkey Flats.
+We still had plenty of daylight remaining.
+Overall, it had taken just over three hours to hike from the summit to the Flats.

 Hiking Across Turkey Flats after summitting Pinto Mountains in Joshua Tree National Park